 Here comes the GIMP install screen.
 At this point I say go ahead and install it.

 That’s the installation.
 I just installed all the files and I just clicked finish and it should all be done.
 The next thing that I want to do is to show you how to find the GIMP on Windows 10, and how to pin the GIMP, and unpin the GIMP from the bottom taskbar.

 Here on the bottom taskbar are all the tools that I have available for QuickStart.
 The ones that have little blue bars under them and have screen samples pop up are things that are running.
 The ones that don’t are not running so I want to put the GIMP here.

 How do I do that?

 Notice that these things in the taskbar I can shuffle back and forth to put them in any order I want.
-All we’ve got to do is click once on the GIMP icon and it will come up, if I have successfully installed it.
-Usually the first time that you started it’s going to take a long time to load things.
+All we’ve got to do is click once on the GIMP icon and it will come up if I have successfully installed it.
+Usually the first time that you start it’s going to take a long time to load things.
 Here it’s loading various scripts, and graphic resources, and so on.

 Here it is.